royaurko/clustering/Readme.md

-# A stability based algorithm for similarity clustering
+# A noise tolerant stability-based algorithm for similarity clustering

 This is a Python 3 implementation of a simple thresholding algorithm for clustering under a pairwise similarity measure.
 The algorithm correctly recovers the **target** clustering if the similarity